Empire State Realty Trust (ESRT)

 Christina Chiu, President

-Ms. Chiu was appointed President of Empire State Realty Trust in early 2024.
-She joined ESRT in May 2020 as Executive Vice President, Chief Financial Officer, and was subsequently appointed to Chief Operating Officer & Chief Financial Officer in December 2022.
-Prior to joining ESRT, Ms. Chiu had an 18-year career at Morgan Stanley, where she served as Managing Director and Chief Operating Officer of the Global Listed Real Assets Investing business.
-In this role, she was responsible for business development and capital raising efforts, institutional investor and consultant relationships, oversight of the day-to-day investing business, and the execution of strategic initiatives.
+Christina Chiu is the President of Empire State Realty Trust, a position she was appointed to on February 20, 2024.
+Prior to this, she served as Executive Vice President, Chief Financial Officer since May 2020 when she joined ESRT, and later took on the additional role of Chief Operating Officer in December 2022.
+Before joining ESRT, Ms. Chiu had an 18-year career at Morgan Stanley, where she was a Managing Director and Chief Operating Officer of the Global Listed Real Assets Investing business, overseeing business development, capital raising, investor relationships, and strategic initiatives.
 She began her career as a real estate investment banking analyst, working on both principal investing and strategic advisory transactions.
+Ms. Chiu earned a B.S. in Finance and Accounting summa cum laude from NYU Stern School of Business.

 Steve Horn, Executive Vice President, Chief Financial Officer and Chief Accounting Officer